BLAKE3-team/BLAKE3/README.md

 ## Intellectual property

 The Rust code is copyright Jack O'Connor, 2019-2020.
 The C code is copyright Samuel Neves and Jack O'Connor, 2019-2020.
+The assembly code is copyright Samuel Neves, 2019-2020.

 This work is released into the public domain with CC0 1.0.
 Alternatively, it is licensed under the Apache License 2.0.